- Introduction: An English Summer

 There were paranthas which I could pair with 9 different kinds of pickles.
 There were regional specialities like pav bhaji and misal pav which are typical Mumbai breakfast dishes.

-Besides this there were cereal; a variety of breads freshly baked, cakes, muffins and pastries; fresh fruit juices, smoothies and yoghurt to choose from.
+Besides this there was cereal; a variety of bread freshly baked, cakes, muffins and pastries; fresh fruit juices, smoothies and yoghurt to choose from.

 It was a never-ending party, and the breakfast was so good that we ended up spending over an hour in the restaurant.